slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Mediocrity, as a goal, sucks.
 As a result, is OK.
 Lying on death bed and regretting your life is the worst that can happen to you.

+The goal of life is not comfort it’s contribution.
+Society has tried to convince us that the ultimate goal of our lives is to increase our comfort.
+But the problem with this philosophy is that no great work ever came from comfort.

 > *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*

 > *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*